Comuniqa : Exploring Large Language Models for improving speaking skills: Introduction

 Advancements in artificial intelligence present a transformative potential in revolutionizing the enhancement of speaking skills.
 AI systems can offer scalable, accessible, and personalized learning experiences.
 These models, equipped with vast linguistic knowledge, can analyze spoken language nuances, provide constructive feedback and adapt to individual learning styles, offering a dynamic and tailored approach to enhancing speaking skills.
 Several user studies have been conducted to evaluate AI's benefits in improving speaking skills \cite{ruan2021englishbot, wang2020voicecoach, tanveer2015rhema, junaidi2020artificial, Trinh2017robocop}.

-In this work, we explore the viability of utilizing the recent advances in Large Language Models (LLMs) \cite{brown2020language, wei2022emergent, bubeck2023sparks} to improve speaking skills.
-LLMs are being evaluated in various contexts, but there is limited work on evaluating their potential for improving speaking skills.
-We aim to bridge this gap by taking a human-centric approach to evaluate the value addition provided by LLM-based applications for improving speaking skills.
-We also compare the strengths and weaknesses of these LLM-based applications with those of human experts in speaking skills.
-Additionally, we also investigate the possibility of Human-LLM collaboration i.e. combining feedback from both LLM and human experts to enhance overall learning outcomes.
+In this work, we explore the viability of utilizing the recent advances in Large Language Models (LLMs) \cite{brown2020language, wei2022emergent, bubeck2023sparks} to improve English speaking skills.
+LLMs are being evaluated in various contexts, but there is limited work on evaluating their potential for improving English speaking skills.
+We aim to bridge this gap by taking a human-centric approach to evaluate the value addition provided by LLM-based applications for improving English speaking skills.
+We also compare the strengths and weaknesses of these LLM-based applications with those of human experts in English speaking skills.

-Our methodology uses purposive and random sampling for participant recruitment, categorizing them into three distinct groups: those who use LLM-enabled apps for improving speaking skills (Group 1), those guided by human experts for the same task (Group 2), and those who utilize both the LLM-enabled apps as well as the human experts (Group 3).
+Our methodology uses purposive and random sampling for participant recruitment, categorizing them into three distinct groups: those who use LLM-enabled sysstem for improving English speaking skills (Group 1), those guided by human experts for the same task (Group 2), and those who utilize both the LLM-enabled system as well as the human experts (Group 3).
 We conduct pre-study and post-study surveys, interviews, and actual study sessions for each participant, facilitating a comprehensive understanding of their experiences.
-The data collected undergoes qualitative and quantitative analysis, providing a detailed perspective on the effectiveness of different learning modalities.
+The data collected is then analyzed both qualitatively and quantitatively, providing a detailed perspective on the effectiveness of different learning modalities.

-In this study, we focus on the following research questions in the context of improving speaking skills: \begin{itemize} \item \textbf{RQ1:} What are the strengths and weaknesses of LLM-based apps and human experts as perceived by the participants? \item \textbf{RQ2:} How can we enable Human-LLM collaboration to enhance the overall learning outcomes? \end{itemize}
+This study is guided by the following research questions in the context of improving English speaking skills: \begin{itemize} \item \textbf{RQ1:} What are the strengths and weaknesses of LLM-based system and human experts as perceived by the participants? \item \textbf{RQ2:} How can a LLM-based system aid the role played by human experts in speaking practise/oral communication? \end{itemize}